 We all know how important the early years of learning are for children.
-That’s why it’s a good idea to look closely at early years programmes and preschool curriculums when considering an international preschool.
-Choosing the right preschool will make for a smooth transition to primary school, and give you confidence that your child will be learning what’s needed for later on.
-Other factors to keep in mind include the preschool team’s experience, campus facilities and the focus on play.
-The following international kindergartens and preschools in Hong Kong have fantastic facilities and opportunities to prepare little ones for ‘big school’ – and the big world!
+That’s why it’s a good idea to look closely at early years programmes and curriculums when considering an international pre-school in Hong Kong for your little ones.
+Choosing the right school will not only make for a smooth transition to primary, but also give you confidence that your child will be learning what’s needed for later on.
+Other factors to keep in mind include the teaching team’s experience, campus facilities and whether or not there’s a strong focus on play.
+The following international pre-schools and kindergartens in Hong Kong have fantastic facilities and opportunities to prepare little ones for ‘big school’ – and the big world!

-International Kindergartens and Preschools in Hong Kong List
+Top International Pre-schools and Kindergartens in Hong Kong

 What are some key features of your curriculum and learning approach?